Delightful Adventures

 • If you’re like me, you want to have your family around the table at the same time to enjoy these waffles together.
 To keep them hot and fluffy on the inside and crispy on the outside while you are finishing the full batch, follow this simple tip to keep your waffles crispy.

-• A few readers have had not-so-good results when they used a different gluten free all-purpose flour blend instead of the Bob’s Red Mill All-Purpose Gluten Free Flour Blend used in this recipe (the one with the red label, not the blue!!).
-It’s important to know that different blends use different ingredients and ratios, so results will always vary if you substitute.
-I have never used any other brand of flour to make these easy vegan gluten free waffles (other than Bob’s Red Mill), so please know that your results may not be the same as mine if ingredients are substituted.
+• A few readers have had not-so-good results when they used a different gluten free all-purpose flour blend instead of the Bob's Red Mill All-Purpose Gluten Free Flour Blend used in this recipe (the one with the red label, not the blue!!).
+It's important to know that different blends use different ingredients and ratios, so results will always vary if you substitute.
+When making waffles with gluten-free flour, I have never used any other brand of flour to make them other than the one noted above, so please know that your results may not be the same as mine if any ingredients are substituted.

 Vegan gluten free waffles on a white plate with fresh blueberries and syrup on top, a fork sits on the side of the plate.